 Join us on Facebook

-Our new Facebook group has just been set up.
-If you're a member of ECBS, then come on over to the group.
-It should be a great place to get your Beekeeping questions answered by fellow members.
+If you're a member of ECBS, come on over to our Facebook group.
+It's a great place to connect with fellow members.

 The page is a moderated, private group available only to members.